competitiveumar/HopeBridge/README.md

 - **Campaign Management**: For nonprofits to create and manage fundraising campaigns
 - **Impact Tracking**: Real-time updates on campaign progress and impact
 - **Responsive Design**: Fully responsive UI that works on all devices
+- **Gift Cards**: Purchase and redeem gift cards for charitable donations
+- **Accessibility**: Enhanced accessibility features with react-axe and react-aria
+- **Voice Commands**: Navigate the application using voice commands

 ## Technology Stack